openaire/guidelines-literature-repositories/docs/introduction.rst

 In comparison with previous versions of the Guidelines, this 4.0 version introduces the following major changes:

-* an application profile and schema based on Dublin Core and DataCite
+* an application profile and schema based on Dublin Core and DataCite incl. a new OAI-metadataPrefix
 * support of identifier schemes for authors, organizations, funders, scholarly resources
+* introduction of COAR Controlled Vocabularies

 Acknowledgements & Contributors
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^